CEREAL-es/CEREAL/index.md

 <br>
 ## Download the data {#data}

-<strong>Note:</strong> Download CEREALv2 from <a href="https://zenodo.org/records/14771240">Zenodo</a>.
-The links below correspond to CEREALv1 and are kept here to reproduce the results of the papers [1,2].
+<strong>Note: Download CEREALv2 from <a href="https://zenodo.org/records/14771240">Zenodo</a>.
+The links below correspond to CEREALv1 and are kept here to reproduce the results of the papers [1,2].</strong>

 <p>The table shows the statistics (number of documents and unique sentences per language) for CEREAL and CEREALex.
 All country-specific datasets are <a href="https://zenodo.org/records/11387864">available through  Zenodo</a>.
 Click on the red numbers to download the collections for different language varieties at the document and the sentence level.